 This blog post may contain references to products or services from one or more of our advertisers or partners.
 We may receive compensation when you click on links to those products or services.

 After getting involved in a car accident, a few things can happen.
 Depending on the type of car crash, you could be dealing with vehicular damage, whose repair can be quite expensive.
-Higher chances are that this could also be accompanied by bodily injuries, which might need a medical practitioner’s immediate attention.
+Higher chances are that this could also be accompanied by bodily injuries, which might need a medical practitioner’s immediate attention, and the services of a reputable car accident lawyer.

 Depending on the severity of your injuries, you may also not be able to work for a few days, weeks, or months.
 Accident injuries that cause disability are far worse because this could mean saying goodbye to your primary source of income altogether.
 In addition to your physical pain and emotional suffering, the aftermath of an accident can put you in a hard place financially.